What is Wilms tumor?

 - The child’s age

-- Whether the tumor has spread beyond the kidney
+- Stage II – the tumor extended beyond the kidney but was completely removed.

 Treatment usually involves a combination of the following:

-- Radiation therapy: In addition to chemotherapy, a small number of children will benefit from further treatment using radiation.
+- Radiation therapy: In addition to chemotherapy, children with stage III or IV Wilms tumor will benefit from further treatment using radiation.

 How is research helping kids with Wilms tumor?